In-plane magnetic response and Maki parameter of alternating-twist multilayers: Transformation of the current operators

-The fifteen correlators can now be expressed in terms of the transformed currents.
-Using the same notation as in the tetralayer case, the layer-discriminated conductivities are related to the two effective TBG systems through Eqs. (\ref{eq:sigma01}-\ref{eq:sigma12}).
-In addition, we introduce $\sigma_{0}^3=\langle\langle \bar j_{55}\bar j_{55}\rangle\rangle$ to denote the conductivity of the decoupled single-layer graphene.
-The couplings between the effective systems are described by
+The nine independent correlation functions can be expressed in terms of these transformed current operators.
+Using the same notation introduced for the tetralayer system in Eqs.~(\ref{eq:sigma01})--(\ref{eq:sigma12}), the connection to the two effective TBG subsystems becomes explicit.
+In addition, we introduce $\sigma_{0}^3=\langle\langle \bar j_{55}\bar j_{55}\rangle\rangle$ to describe the conductivity of the decoupled single-layer graphene.
+The coupling terms between the different effective subsystems are defined as